 Visit the Nexus website for Metro information.

 When you arrive

-- Ask to see an Autism supporter who will provide you with assistance if you need it while you are at the Civic Centre.
+You can ask to see an Autism Supporters who will provide you with assistance if you need it while you are at the civic centre.

-- Ask to use the Quiet Room which is just behind the main reception desk.
-This is a dedicated space where you can sit and rest in peace and quiet.
-It may be used by others too, so if you want to book the room in advance or find that you need to use it during a visit, speak to one of our Autism Supporters who will help you.
+The Quiet Room may be used by others too, so if you want to book the room in advance or find that you need to use it during a visit, speak to one of our team who will help you.

 About the building and its facilities

 The civic centre is a three-storey building.
 The atrium flooring is half carpeted, half tiled, so can be quite noisy with the echo of footsteps.

 It has two lifts, corridors and walkways that are wide enough for wheelchair users.

 There are hearing induction loops in several meeting rooms.